 Top benefits of consuming Irish Sea Moss for your health and skin.

-Even it is called Sea Moss it is actually a sea vegetable or better to say seaweed.
+Even it is called Sea Moss it is actually a sea vegetable or better to say algae.
 You can find it by the name Irish Moss or carrageen from the Irish “carragin” for “little rock”.

 It is a superfood that we are sure you are going to add it to your diet after reading what this sea vegetable can do for your health and wellness.